buy the book ribbon

 Actually getting your new code up and running on a server always tends to flush out some last-minute bugs and unexpected issues.
 We had to do a bit of work to get through them, but we’ve ended up with several useful things as a result.

-We now have a lovely generic wait decorator which will be a nice Pythonic helper for our FTs from now on.
-We have test fixtures that work both locally and on the server, including the ability to test "real" email integration.
-And we’ve got some more robust logging configuration.
+We now have a lovely generic wait decorator, which will be a nice Pythonic helper for our FTs from now on.
+We’ve got some more robust logging configuration.
+We have test fixtures that work both locally and on the server, and we’ve come out with a pragmatic approach for testing email integration.

-But before we can deploy our actual live site, we’d better actually give the users what they wanted—the next chapter describes how to give them the ability to save their lists on a "My Lists" page.
+But before we can deploy our actual production site, we’d better actually give the users what they wanted—the next chapter describes how to give them the ability to save their lists on a "My lists" page.

 Lessons Learned Catching Bugs in Staging

 LiveServerTestCase makes it easy to interact with the test database using the Django ORM for tests running locally.
 Interacting with the database inside Docker is not so straightforward.
-One solution is docker exec and Django management commands, as I’ve shown, but you should explore what works for you—SSH tunnels, for example.
+One solution is docker exec and Django management commands, as I’ve shown, but you should explore what works for you—connecting directly to the database over SSH tunnels, for example.

 A command that can remotely wipe the entire database on one of your servers is a dangerous weapon, and you want to be really, really sure it’s never accidentally going to hit your production data.